Great Walks season: Late October until end of April

 Paddle down the Whanganui River for a memorable trip through a wildly beautiful national park.

 Explore the region on foot by walking on the Bridge to Nowhere track.
-Or complete one of new Zealand’s nine Great Walks by journeying on the river by canoe.
+Or complete one of New Zealand’s ten Great Walks by journeying down the river by canoe.

-At one point, you can leave your canoe and follow an easy hiking trail to discover a bridge in the middle of nowhere.
-Deep in the forest, completely isolated from any signs of civilisation, this substantial concrete road bridge spans a deep ravine.
-It was constructed in the 1936 to improve access to the Mangapurua Valley Soldiers Settlement.
+At one point, you can leave your canoe and follow an easy hiking trail to discover the Bridge to Nowhere.
+The bridge was constructed in 1936 to improve access to the Mangapurua Valley Soldiers Settlement.
 This area was abandoned in 1942; the bridge was in use for only six years.
-Today it provides a stuning views for curious visitors.
+Today it provides stunning views for curious visitors.

 Day 1, Cherry Grove, Taumarunui > Poukaria Campsite, 36 km

 The land around the Whanganui River Journey is remote and rugged.
 Beginning just out of Taumuranui, you'll soon experience steep- sided forested valleys that stretch as far as the eye can see.
 As you wind your way down the Whanganui River, the land rises steeply on all sides providing the sensation of being cradled deep in heart of the forest.
 Tonight you'll sleep in Poukaria Campsite(opens in new window), where you'll be able to look and listen for kereru, tui and fantail.
 Brown kiwi can often be heard at night.
 The surrounding forest is a mix of rātā, rewarewa, rimu, tawa and kōwhaitrees.

 Day 2, Poukaria Campsite > Mangapapa Campsite, 32 km